import pandas as pd

 .

-For the upcoming examples, we remove missing values as these would require separate treatment when computing, e.g., sample averages.
+For the upcoming examples, we remove missing values, as these would require separate treatment when computing, e.g., sample averages.
 In general, however, make sure you understand why NA

 values occur and carefully examine if you can simply get rid of these observations.
+The dataframe dropna()

 = returns.dropna() returns

-Next, we visualize the distribution of daily returns in a histogram in Figure 2.
-Additionally, we add a dashed line that indicates the 5 percent quantile of the daily returns to the histogram, which is a (crude) proxy for the worst return of the stock with a probability of at most 5 percent.
-The 5 percent quantile is closely connected to the (historical) value-at-risk, a risk measure commonly monitored by regulators.
+(Kibirige 2023a) package for formatting functions.
+Additionally, we add a dashed line that indicates the five percent quantile of the daily returns to the histogram, which is a (crude) proxy for the worst return of the stock with a probability of at most five percent.
+The five percent quantile is closely connected to the (historical) value-at-risk, a risk measure commonly monitored by regulators.
 We refer to Tsay (2010) for a more thorough introduction to stylized facts of returns.

 from mizani.formatters import percent_format